Gluten, Gluten Intolerance, and Celiac Disease

 How does gluten work?

 Why is it so hard for our bodies to digest gluten?
-Gluten is the part of grains that hold them together.
+Gluten is the part of grains that holds them together.
 Gluten, for example, holds wheat flour together so that it can become bread.
 The bonds that gluten creates are the same bonds that our bodies have a hard time breaking apart.

 The bodies of people with Celiac disease or gluten intolerance reject gluten.
-Their immune systems treat the gluten like a foreign invader.
+Their immune systems treat gluten like a foreign invader.
 It responds by shutting down parts of the intestines.
 This means that the body cannot absorb nutrients.
 In addition, the immune reaction to gluten causes terrible irritation to the lining of the stomach.
 This causes the pain that Celiac disease patients suffer.

 People with Celiac disease and gluten intolerance usually try to avoid pain and discomfort by switching to a gluten-free diet.
 This means no wheat, barley, or rye.
 These are ingredients in many of the normal, everyday foods that we eat.
 Avoiding them can be difficult and expensive.